Key dates in EU antitrust action against Microsoft

 — July 24: Microsoft agrees to offer a choice of rival Web browsers on Windows to ward off new European Union antitrust fines.

 — Dec.
-16: The European Union drops the browser case after Microsoft after the company agrees to give Windows users in Europe a choice of up to 12 other Web browsers.
+16: The European Union drops the browser case after Microsoft's offer to give Windows users in Europe a choice of up to 12 other Web browsers.
 This ends all of the EU's active cases against Microsoft, though the appeal of the 2008 fine remains pending.